angular-pouchdb/angular-pouchdb/README.md

 least) two strategies:

-If the method exists synchronously, add the method name to `pouchDBProvider.method` in an `angular.config` block, for example:
+If the method exists synchronously, add the method name to `pouchDBProvider.methods` in an `angular.config` block, for example:

 ```js
 .config(function(pouchDBProvider, POUCHDB_METHODS) {